gem5/website/_pages/documentation/general_docs/building/index.md

 docker pull <image>
 ```

-E.g., for Ubuntu 18.04 with all optional dependencies:
+E.g., for Ubuntu 20.04 with all optional dependencies:

 ```
-docker pull gcr.io/gem5-test/ubuntu-18.04_all-dependencies
+docker pull gcr.io/gem5-test/ubuntu-20.04_all-dependencies:v21-2
 ```

-Then, to work within this enviornment, we suggest using the following:
+Then, to work within this environment, we suggest using the following:

 ```
 docker run -u $UID:$GID --volume <gem5 directory>:/gem5 --rm -it <image>